ncatlab/nlab-content/pages/17138.md

   \,.
 $$

-Finally, we may conclude by showing that in every situation like this, we may further deform the lift such as to make the diagram genuinely commute.
+It is now sufficient to show that every situation like this, for $f$ a Serre fibration, we may further deform the lift such as to make the diagram genuinely commute.
 This works by the same argument as in the proof of prop. \ref{SerreFibrationGivesExactSequenceOfHomotopyGroups}.

 =--